-- understand the relevance and purpose of learning activities; - experience levels of understanding and rates of progress that bring feelings of success and achievement.
+- understand the relevance and purpose of learning activities; - experience levels of understanding and rates of progress that bring feelings of success and achievement: - reflect on and voice their views on the support given.

 Teachers use a range of strategies to meet children's special educational needs.
 Lessons have clear learning objectives; we differentiate work appropriately, and we use assessment to inform the next stage of learning.